What Is a Brand Representative?

 Brand Advocates

-Brand advocates are satisfied existing customers who actively promote your brand through online and offline word-of-mouth marketing.
-They typically have positive experiences, which they enthusiastically share, making their endorsement credible.
-Plus, their strong belief in your brand, due to their experience, compels them to defend it in the case of criticism.
+Brand advocates are enthusiastic customers who actively promote your brand through word of mouth marketing.
+They typically have positive experiences they’re eager to share, making their endorsement credible.
+Their strong belief in your brand also compels them to defend it against criticism — making them some of the most authentic connections a brand can have.

 Brand Influencers

-Brand influencers are individuals with substantial followings online.
-An example of a popular influencer is MrBeast.
-However, there are more niche-specific influencers with smaller followings.
-You can collaborate with these influencers to create content that showcases your products while leveraging their reach to build brand awareness and boost sales.
+Brand influencers are individuals with substantial followings across social media.
+You can collaborate with these influencers to create content that showcases your brand’s product while leveraging their reach to build brand awareness and boost sales.
+This is where influencer marketing delivers its greatest value.

 Celebrity Ambassadors